swiftlang/swift-corelibs-xctest/README.md

 This project is the very earliest stages of development.
 It is scheduled to be part of the Swift 3 release.

 Only the most basic functionality is currently present.
-In the next year, we have the following goals for the project:
+This year, we have the following goals for the project:

 * Finish implementing support for the most important non-UI testing APIs present in XCTest for Xcode
 * Develop an effective solution to the problem of test discoverability without the Objective-C runtime.